-A featured product line here at Peacock Alley and a favorite of designers and home decorators alike is our delightful collection of coverlets.
 In addition to our finely textured signature matelassés, we also offer quilted, garment washed, and tailored pique coverlets.
 But if you’re not familiar with coverlets or their use, you may find yourself scratching your head about what to do with these beautiful pieces.
 Read on to find out!

 What is a Coverlet?

-If you’re unfamiliar with the world of fine linens and luxury bedding design, it wouldn't be surprising if you didn't know what a coverlet is.
-We're here to help!
+What exactly is a coverlet for a bed?
 Simply, a coverlet is a top layer for your bed which is lighter weight than duvets or comforters, and isn’t quite as long as an old-fashioned bedspread.
 You may have also heard them referred to quilts or bedspreads.
 They are essentially the same thing with subtle differences.

 Shop Coverlets & Matelassés